 - Recognize where breaks and formatting add punch and readability.

 - Spot unsupported statements in my own and others’ writing.

 - Write with the reader’s needs in mind.

 There were highs and lows, to be sure.
 I got behind in a couple of spots, and I still need to practice, practice, practice.
 But thanks to James Chartrand’s Damn Fine Words, I write with much more confidence and authority.

 That makes me a Damned Fine Writer, and you can become one too.
-Depending on when you're reading this, the next university-level class starts in May, so Click here right away to start receiving free information and updates, with absolutely no obligation.
+Depending on when you're reading this, the next university-level class starts in early May or early September, so Click here right away to start receiving free information and updates, with absolutely no obligation.
 These emails alone, from course designer James Chartrand, are loaded with writing tips, tricks, and free information.

 Aren’t you just a wee bit curious?

 This was the best investment I’ve made in myself in years, and if your source of income or your mission in life depends on your ability to communicate clearly and passionately, this could be your best investment too.
 It costs nothing to learn more about what the course covers, who it’s designed for, and all about James and her staff.
 Click here NOW.
-After reading this, you’ll know whether or not the course can help you.
+After reading the course description, you’ll know whether or not the course can help you.
 And she offers a great satisfaction guarantee.

 All the links to the course here are affiliate links, which means I get a commission if you sign up.
 If you know me, you know I would never endorse something I didn’t believe in wholeheartedly.

 I’ll sweeten the pot for you with two offers: